PhillipP662/BulletinGUI/README.md

 BulletinGUI is a graphical interface for interacting with a secure and privacy-friendly bulletin board system.
 This project demonstrates the implementation of key concepts from the "Privately (and Unlinkably) Exchanging Messages Using a Public Bulletin Board" protocol.

 ## How to Run
-1. **Start the Server**
+1. **Run the Launcher**
-   Run `Server.java` to initialize the server.
-This sets up the backend required for the bulletin board system.

-2. **Launch the GUI**
-   Run `WelcomeApplication.java` to open the graphical user interface.
-From here, you can interact with the system and test its functionality.
+   Simply execute the `Launcher` class to start both the server and the GUI in one step.
+This will:
+   - Start the server.
+   - Launch the `WelcomeApplication` GUI.

+2. **Optional: Run Individually**
+   If you prefer to run the components separately:
+   - Start the server by running `Server`.
+   - Launch the GUI by running `WelcomeApplication`.

-3. **Optional: Without Server**
+3. **Explore Without Server**
-   If you don't start the server, you can still launch the GUI to observe how the application behaves without an active backend.
+   You can also launch the GUI without starting the server to observe how it behaves without an active backend.

 ## Features
+- One-step execution with `Launcher`.
-- Privacy-friendly message exchange simulation
+- Privacy-friendly message exchange simulation.
-- Server-client architecture using Java RMI
+- Server-client architecture using Java RMI.
-- A simple and intuitive GUI for testing and interaction
+- A simple and intuitive GUI for testing and interaction.

 ## Requirements
 - Java 8 or higher
-- Ensure that all dependencies are included in the classpath
+- Ensure all dependencies are included in the classpath

 ## Notes
+- Using the `Launcher` class is the recommended method for running the application.
-- Make sure the server is running before launching the GUI for full functionality.
+- If running components individually, ensure the server is started before launching the GUI for full functionality.
-- Feel free to explore the behavior of the GUI without the server running.

 Enjoy exploring BulletinGUI!